2023 Most Popular History Bachelor's Degree Schools in Missouri

 The average amount in student loans that history majors at Missouri Western take out while working on their Bachelor's Degree is $22,791.

-Lindenwood University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit school with a medium-sized student population.
+Lindenwood University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.

 About 64% of the students majoring in history at the school are women while 36% are male.